 Furthermore, the government of India is taking initiatives to boost API products in the market, which will benefit market growth.
 For instance, as per the India Brand Equity Foundation (IBEF), in January 2021, the Central government announced to set up of three bulk drug parks for INR 14,300 crores (USD 1,957 million) to manufacture chemical compounds or active pharmaceutical ingredients (APIs) for medicines and reduce imports from China.
-Also, in June 2021, the Finance Minister of India announced an additional outlay of INR 197,000 crores (USD 26,578.3 million) that will be utilized over five years for the pharmaceutical PLI scheme in 13 key sectors, such as active pharmaceutical ingredients, drug intermediaries, and key starting materials.
+Also, in June 2021, the Finance Minister of India announced an additional outlay of INR 197,000 crores (USD 26,578.3 million) that will be utilized over five years for the pharmaceutical Ingredients, drug intermediaries, and key starting materials.